 The existing bridge rails on California Drive Undercrossing Bridge would be replaced with concrete barrier type 836 (modified for bike railing) in both directions.
-The northbound side of the bridge would be widened by 5 feet 4 inches, while the southbound side would be widened by 2 feet 11 inches (Figure 2-3).
+The northbound side of the bridge would be widened by approximately 5 feet, while the southbound side would be widened by approximately 2 feet (Figure 2-3).
 The southbound side would require the installation of carbon fiber reinforced polymer.
 In addition, the top 3 feet of the existing retaining wall would be removed, and new wing/closure walls would be constructed at the bridge piers and abutments using CIDH piles.
 A concrete block and MGS would also be installed for the bridge at the approach end in both directions.
 Other construction work would include repairing soffit lights, changing vertical clearance warning signs, and painting missing bridge IDs.